DrTimothyAldenDavis/SuiteSparse/GraphBLAS/zstd/README.txt

-When ZSTD is compiled for use in SuiteSparse:GraphBLAS, ZSTD_DEPS_MALLOC is defined, and ZSTD_malloc, ZSTD_calloc, and ZSTD_free, are provided to ZSTD instead of have it use the standard C11 malloc/calloc/free.
-Those functions use whatever memory manager is given to GxB_init, or the C11 malloc/calloc/free for GrB_init.
+When ZSTD is compiled for use in SuiteSparse:GraphBLAS, ZSTD_DEPS_MALLOC is defined, and ZSTD_malloc, ZSTD_calloc, and ZSTD_free, are provided to ZSTD instead of having it use the standard C11 malloc/calloc/free.
+Those functions use whatever memory manager is given to GxB_init, or the C11 malloc/calloc/free when using GrB_init (GrB_DEFAULT).
+This cannot be changed to a different arena.

 This compile-time change could cause a conflict if ZSTD is also installed as a system-wide library.
 To avoid the conflict, all ZSTD function names are renamed